 Ideally, all four wheels on a cart should have a locking mechanism and be able to hold the cart stable on an incline of ten degrees.
 In conjunction, the wheels should also be able to swivel and move unhindered.

 Impact and collapse resistant

 Carts should be able to withstand continuous use and be resistant to general wear and tear.
 As well as impact and collapse resistant from the weight of added equipment or objects.

 All locks on carts should be tamper resistant so that unauthorized people do not gain access to confidential information, dangerous material or medical supplies and equipment.
 Ideally, these should either require the use of a proximity card or access code.
 The proximity coded locks are preferable in busy environments.

 Hazard symbols and identification

-All hazardous and dangerous materials should be clearly labeled with the appropriate symbols.
-In addition, carts also need some form of clearly labeled identification.
+All hazardous and dangerous materials should be clearly labelled with the appropriate symbols.
+In addition, carts also need some form of clearly labelled identification.

 All these labels need to be legible and durable from cleaning materials.

 Carts should comply with the appropriate measurement to pass through doorways.
 As well as have an adjustable height function for the operator of the cart, to avoid posture issues.
 Carts that are capable of being folded and tucked away to minimize their footprint are ideal since they don’t take up too much space.